-Influenza (Flu) Vaccine
+Inactivated Influenza (Flu) Vaccine

-What is the influenza vaccine?
+What is the inactivated influenza vaccine?

-The influenza vaccine protects against viruses that cause influenza, often called the flu.
+The inactivated influenza vaccine is made of killed influenza viruses.
+It protects against viruses that cause influenza, often called the flu.
 The vaccine does not protect against other viruses or bacteria that cause colds or stomach flu.
-Several different influenza vaccines are available in B.C.
+Several different influenza vaccines are available in B.C, including a live attenuated influenza vaccine made from weakened influenza viruses.
+For more information see HealthLinkBC File #12e Live Attenuated Influenza (Flu) Vaccine.
 All of the vaccines are approved by Health Canada.

 Who should get the vaccine?

-In B.C., the influenza vaccine or flu shot is provided free this year to the following groups of people.
+In B.C., the inactivated influenza vaccine or flu shot is provided free this year to the following groups of people.

-- Children 6 months to less than 5 years of age
+- children 6 months to less than 5 years of age;

-- Seniors 65 years and older
+- seniors 65 years and older;

-- Residents of any age living in residential care, assisted living or other group facilities
+- residents of any age living in residential care, assisted living or other group facilities;

-- Aboriginal people
+- Aboriginal people;

-- Children and adults with certain medical conditions, including:
+- children and adults with certain medical conditions, including:

-- Heart or lung disorders that require regular medical care, such as asthma, chronic obstructive pulmonary disease, or cystic fibrosis
+- heart or lung disorders that require regular medical care, such as asthma, chronic obstructive pulmonary disease, or cystic fibrosis;

-- Kidney disease, chronic liver disease such as hepatitis, diabetes, cancer, anemia, or weakened immune system
+- kidney disease, chronic liver disease such as hepatitis, diabetes, cancer, anemia, or weakened immune system;

 People able to transmit or spread influenza to those at high risk of serious illness from influenza including:

-- Household contacts of people at high risk
+- household contacts of people at high risk;

-- Household contacts, caregivers and daycare staff of children under 5 years of age
+- household contacts, caregivers and daycare staff of children under 5 years of age;

-- Those who provide care or service to people at high risk in potential outbreak settings such as cruise ships
+- those who provide care or service to people at high risk in potential outbreak settings such as cruise ships.

-- Farmers and other people who work with live poultry
+- farmers and other people who work with live poultry.

-To find out if you are eligible, talk to your health care provider or call HealthLinkBC at 8-1-1.
+To find out if you are eligible, talk to your health care provider or call HealthLink BC at 8-1-1.

-What are the benefits of getting the influenza vaccine?
+What are the benefits of getting the vaccine?

 The vaccine is the best way to protect against influenza, a serious and sometimes fatal infection.
 When you get immunized, you help protect others as well by reducing the spread of the influenza virus.

-What are possible reactions after the vaccine?
+What are the possible reactions after the vaccine?

 For more information on Reye Syndrome, see HealthLinkBC File #84 Reye Syndrome.

-It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility of a life-threatening allergic reaction called anaphylaxis.
+It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
 This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
-If this happens after you leave the clinic, call 9-1-1 or the local emergency number.
-This reaction can be treated, and it occurs in less than 1 in a million people who get the vaccine.
+Should this reaction occur, your health care provider is prepared to treat it.
+Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
+If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.

 It is important to always report serious or unexpected reactions to your health care provider.